smichaelonline/Data-structures-algorithms-practice/README.md

 O(1): constant.
 Takes roughly the same amount of time throughout

 **As n grows how does that reflect in the runtime?**

+- Space Complexity:
+  - How much memory do we need to allocate in order to run the code in our algorithm?
+  - Rules of thumb:
+    - Most primitives (booleans, numbers, undefined, null) are constant space.
+    - Strings require O(n) space
+    - Reference types are generally O(n) where n is the length(arrays) or the number of keys(objects)